brjdenis/VarianESAPI-HalcyonGantryAngle/README.md

 # Halcyon gantry angle
-Varian ESAPI script for (manually) analyzing a 2D image of the Cirs IsoCube with two circular objects that are used to calculate the Halcyon gantry angle deviation.
+Varian ESAPI script and standalone app for manually analyzing 2D images of the [Cirs Daily Iso Phantom](https://www.cirsinc.com/products/radiation-therapy/daily-iso-phantom/) with two circular objects that are used to calculate the Halcyon gantry angle deviation.

 ![image](image.png)

 ## Setup

-To use the script, you must compile it on your system.
+To use the script, you should compile it on your system or use the standalone version (below).
 You should be able to open the project with Visual Studio 2019 Community Edition.
 Open the .sln file in Dosimetry folder.
 The script was developed for Eclipse version 15.6.
 It may not work with other versions of Eclipse or Varian ESAPI.

 1. You will need to restore NuGet package for compilation: OxyPlot, Evil-Dicom.
 Right click the solution -> Restore NuGet packages.